oVirt/ovirt-site/source/feature/gluster-volume-capacity.html.md

 ## User Flows

 To view Gluster Volume Capacity, User goes to "Volumes" tab where capacity information will be displayed as part of each volume row.
 A new column 'Capacity' will be shown just before the 'Activities' column.
-Capacity information will be shown as graphic with total space available and percentage of usage ,etc. Different color coding will be used based on amount space used to show the capacity information.
+Capacity information will be shown as graphic with total space available and percentage of usage ,etc.

 ![](VolumeCapacity.jpg "VolumeCapacity.jpg")